"I go to nature to be soothed and healed, and to have my senses put in order" ~John Burroughs

 The Center for Earth-Based Healing’s mission is to provide EcoHealing programs that promote holistic healing—Mind, Body, Spirit—for individuals and groups who have experienced trauma, life-challenges, or burnout.

-We are a 501(c)3 non-profit organization located in Nelson County, Virginia, but we bring our programs to a natural area in your location.
+We are a 501(c)3 non-profit organization located in Lynchburg, Virginia, but we bring our programs to a natural area in your location.
 Some examples of groups we have served throughout Virginia include: Virginia Association for Community Psychiatric Nurses, Groups from the College of William & Mary, International Association of Forensic Nurses, Virginia Sexual and Domestic Violence Action Alliance, as well as individual patients receiving care at UVA Health.
 Invite us to your professional conference!

-We are a 501(c)3 non-profit organization located in Nelson County, Virginia, but we bring our programs to a natural area in your location.
+We are a 501(c)3 non-profit organization located in Lynchburg, Virginia, but we bring our programs to a natural area in your location.
 Some examples of groups we have served throughout Virginia include: Virginia Association for Community Psychiatric Nurses, Groups from the College of William & Mary, International Association of Forensic Nurses, Virginia Sexual and Domestic Violence Action Alliance, as well as individual patients receiving care at UVA Health.
 Invite us to your professional conference!

 About the EcoHealer Facilitator